 Secondary Structures Almost all of the secondary structures have been removed.
-New secondary structures include a drive-thru ATM on the northwest corner of Vermont and 11th Street.

-Outdoor Activity Spaces South Park and the adjacent Japanese Friendship Garden are the closes public parks.
-The amount of public green space has been increase.
-The private green space associated with the residential structures on Vermont Street has been almost totally removed.
+Outdoor Activity Spaces South Park and the Japanese Friendship Garden are the closes public parks.
+The amount of public green space has been increased.

 Utilities and mechanical Equipment There are storm sewer inlets, traffic signs and street lighting along all of the streets in the area.
 Water meter and manhole covers are typical through the area.
 Fire hydrants are located along the streets.
 Electrical and telephone lines are both above ground and below ground in the area.